vaibhavsagar/duffer/presentation/presentation.md

 - A `git` web server?
 - A better API
+- Multiple backends

 <div class="notes">
 `servant` seems like the obvious choice for writing a web server, and maybe `lens` would help me come up with a better API for my library?

+There's no reason the filesystem has to be the backing store of a repository.
 </div>

 ## Ideas